hardwario/website/content/case-studies/hb-reavis.en.md

 {{% content %}}

-The international developer HB REAVIS has internally set its mission: designing office premises where employees will feel good and enjoy spending time.
-They design premises around the world that support personal development, reduce stress and improve health.
+The international developer HB REAVIS has internally set its mission: designing office premises where employees feel good and enjoy spending time.
+The design premises worldwide support personal development, reduce stress and improve health.

-It is not possible to achieve optimum working environment without fresh air, and, therefore, they asked us to **develop an air quality meter**.
+It is impossible to achieve an optimum working environment without fresh air.
+Therefore, HB REAVIS asked us to **develop an air quality meter**.

 {{% /content %}}
 {{% /intro %}}